SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [ai/size-limit](https://github.com/ai/size-limit) - Calculate the real cost to run your JS app or lib to keep good performance.
 Show error in pull request if the cost exceeds the limit.
 - [clbrge/svelte-web3](https://github.com/clbrge/svelte-web3) - web3.js library integration as a Svelte store
 - [amark/gun](https://github.com/amark/gun) - An open source cybersecurity protocol for syncing decentralized graph data.
+- [a597873885/webfunny_monitor](https://github.com/a597873885/webfunny_monitor) - webfunny是一款轻量级的前端性能监控系统，也是一款埋点系统，私有化部署，简单易用。Webfunny is a lightweight front-end performance monitoring system and a burying point system, which is privatized and easy to use.
 - [RuntimeTools/appmetrics-dash](https://github.com/RuntimeTools/appmetrics-dash) - A data visualizer that uses " Node Application Metrics" (appmetrics) to monitor and display Node.js application data as a html web application.
 - [pouchdb/pouchdb](https://github.com/pouchdb/pouchdb) - :koala: - PouchDB is a pocket-sized database.
 - [sindresorhus/electron-util](https://github.com/sindresorhus/electron-util) - Useful utilities for Electron apps and modules